 * Euro zone inflation due Thursday

-LONDON, July 28 (Reuters) - The dollar hovered near six-month highs against a basket of major currencies on Monday, with data and policy releases in coming days set to determine whether its strongest week since March prefaces a broader move higher.
+LONDON, July 28 (Reuters) - The U.S. dollar hovered near six-month highs against a basket of major currencies on Monday, with data and policy releases this week set to determine whether its strongest week since March last week prefaces a broader move higher.

 The euro had stabilised a touch in an Asian session weakened by a holiday in Singapore.
-But it was still trading just above an eight-month trough.
-Another half-cent fall would take it to its lowest since September of last year.
+But it was still trading just above its weakest in eight months.
+Another half cent fall would take it to its lowest since September of last year.

-Two strong weeks running for the dollar have encouraged the belief that the U.S. currency is finally ready to make good on forecasts for a long-awaited recovery as economic growth in the United States easily outpaces that in mainland Europe.
+Two strong weeks running for the dollar have encouraged belief that the U.S. currency is finally ready to make good on forecasts for a long-awaited recovery as economic growth there easily outpaces that in mainland Europe.

-But the scale of the dollar's moves - a 2 percent rise against the euro this month - also increases the odds of some players cashing in some of those gains.
+But the scale of the dollar’s moves - a 2 percent rise against the euro this month - also increase the odds of some players cashing in some of those gains.

 “The market is clearly short on the euro but there doesn’t quite seem to be the fuel over the next day or two to drive it much lower and that may squeeze some of those positions.”

-Euro zone inflation, already uncomfortably near zero for European Central Bank policymakers, is due on Thursday and will be preceded by German regional and national numbers.
+Euro zone inflation, already uncomfortably near zero for European Central Bank policymakers, is due on Thursday and will be prefaced by a steady drip of German regional and national numbers.

 The other big number is U.S. non-farm payrolls on Friday, with expectations for Wednesday’s Federal Reserve statement dampened by a series of appearances by chair Janet Yellen and other policymakers in recent days.

-Yellen said this month that the Fed could raise rates sooner than initially expected if labour markets continued to improve.
-Most economists expect the U.S. central bank to start raising interest rates in the second half of next year.
+Yellen said this month that the Fed could raise rates sooner than initially expected if labour markets continued to improve and most economists expect the U.S. central bank to start raising interest rates in the second half of next year.

-The dollar index was marginally lower at 81.000, after it peaked at 81.084 on Friday, a high not seen since early February.
+The dollar index was steady at 81.045, after it peaked at 81.084 on Friday, a high not seen since early February.
 So far this month, it has rallied around 1.6 percent, on track for its best monthly gain since January.

 Against its Japanese counterpart, the dollar was steady at 101.81 yen.